6 Things to Consider When Planning for Special Needs

 Carefully consider who is named as beneficiaries

 Any funds and assets for loved ones with special needs that amount to more than $2000 could affect their eligibility for means- tested government support.
 If a person with specials needs or disabilities receives a benefit as a result of death, e.g. for a life insurance policy or retirement plan, that benefit eligibility may be jeopardized.
-Instead, consider setting up a special needs trust, for the benefit of the family member with disabilities or special needs and naming it as the beneficiary keeping assets in a special needs trust allows their use to pay for goods or services that are in the beneficiary’s best interest, while also maintaining the beneficiary’s eligibility for government assistance programs.
+Instead, consider setting up a special needs trust, for the benefit of the family member with disabilities or special needs and naming it as a beneficiary of the policy or retirement plan.
+Keeping assets in a special needs trust allows their use to pay for goods or services that are in the beneficiary’s best interest, while also maintaining the beneficiary’s eligibility for government assistance programs.

 Don’t leave any money on the table

-When employers match retirement contributions, employees should try to contribute enough to get the employer’s maximum matching amount.
+When employers match retirement contributions in an employer-sponsored retirement plan, employees should try to contribute enough to get the employer’s maximum matching amount.
 It’s potentially more money in your pocket.

 Add layers of financial protection with life insurance

 Life insurance is often considered a complicated product, but it’s worth it to make sure a person with a disability or special needs is provided for in the event of the caregivers passing.